 Given the current scale and protracted nature of forced displacement crises, more actors are needed to work together to provide refugees with adequate protection and assistance, but also with a future to look forward to.
 In line with the 2018 Global Compact on Refugees (GCR) which promotes a “multi-stakeholder and partnership approach”, UNHCR has been engaging with municipal authorities, city networks and other partners.
 While engagement with these key stakeholders is not new, strategic engagement within the GCR framework is vital for creating political will and momentum to make gains towards more predictable and equitable burden and responsibility-sharing in the protection of and assistance to refugees.

 UNHCR is engaged with worldwide municipalities in the field.
-Below is only a brief selection of UNHCR’s important global policy work, where UNHCR has partnered with local authorities, city networks and others to:
+UNHCR has partnered with local authorities, city networks and others.
+Below is only a brief selection of UNHCR’s important global policy work.

-- collect and share good practices by cities, municipalities & local authorities which respond to the impact of the Covid-19 pandemic, while committing to a holistic response that ensures that all residents have access to the information, healthcare, direct services and financial support they need regardless of the language they speak or their migration status.
+UNHCR collects and shares good practices by cities, municipalities & local authorities which respond to the impact of the Covid-19 pandemic, while committing to a holistic response that ensures that all residents have access to the information, healthcare, direct services and financial support they need regardless of the language they speak or their migration status.

-- set-up coalitions to promote tolerance and respect for people forced to flee.
-UNHCR launched a campaign in 2018 and continues to invite cities and local authorities all over the world who are working to promote inclusion, support refugees and bring communities together to sign a solidarity statement.
+UNHCR sets-up coalitions to promote tolerance and respect for people forced to flee.
+It launched a campaign in 2018 and continues to invite cities and local authorities all over the world who are working to promote inclusion, support refugees and bring communities together to sign a solidarity statement.
 Many cities have already signed it to demonstrate their solidarity with refugees and commitment to find solutions, as well as to create spaces where everyone can live together in safety and contribute to and participate in their local community.

 - Urban refugees, UNHCR website